Fitness on the Go

-A long-held belief that cancer patients experiencing fatigue while undergoing treatment should rest and remain inactive until they’ve finished therapy, is quickly being eclipsed by new research showing that maintaining a regular exercise routine during and after cancer treatment actually improves stamina and overall quality of life.
+While many people undergoing cancer treatment experience profound fatigue and may not feel up for exercising, research shows that maintaining a regular fitness routine during and after treatment actually improves stamina and overall quality of life.
 What’s more, say experts, it may reduce the risk of recurrence, especially in breast cancer patients.

-Regardless of your level of physical activity prior to your cancer diagnosis and treatment, Wilson cautions against over exerting yourself once you resume or start an exercise program.
-“I tell patients to use a one to ten scale to measure exhaustion.
-One is they are not tired at all and ten is they’re exhausted,” says Wilson, and pace yourself accordingly.
+Regardless of your level of physical activity prior to your cancer diagnosis and treatment, be careful not to over-exert yourself once you resume or start an exercise program.
+Instead, pace yourself accordingly.

 And be sure to talk to your doctor about when to start an exercise program, what kind of exercises you should do and how much exercise is right for you.